On the $\alpha$-lazy version of Markov chains in estimation and testing problems: Introduction

-The paper is structured as follows: In Section \ref{sec; a} we recall definitions and well known facts that will be used throughout this work.
-Our main reference here is \citet{levin2017markov}; In section \ref{sec; b}, that contains our main results, we formulate the framework of the problem and demonstrate its usage; Section \ref{sec; d} is devoted to the sample complexity aspect of moving to the lazy version.
+The paper is structured as follows: After a short literature review, in Section \ref{sec; a} we recall definitions and well known facts regarding Markov chains and their $\alpha$-lazy versions that will be used throughout this work.
+Our main reference here is \citet{levin2017markov}; In section \ref{sec; b}, that contains our main results, we formulate the framework and demonstrate its usage; Section \ref{sec; d} is devoted to the sample complexity aspect of moving to an $\alpha$-lazy version.